Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.

-- In their last 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 6-4-0 when it comes to hitting the over.
+- When it comes to the total, the Pirates and their opponents are 6-4-0 in their previous 10 games.

-- The Pirates have covered the runline in all of their previous 10 games (one of those contests had a runline.
+- The Pirates have had a spread listed in one of their past 10 matchups and have covered every time.

 Explore More About This Game